Food Safety

 Individuals exposed to contaminated water risk developing symptoms such as abdominal cramps, dehydration, nausea, and fever.
 Those with weakened immune systems, young children, and older adults are particularly vulnerable to severe complications from Cryptosporidiosis.

-13. Chemical or Physical Contaminants
+13. Chemical or physical contaminants

 Chemical or physical contaminants can enter the water supply through various routes, including agricultural runoff, industrial discharge, and decrepit plumbing systems.
 Contaminants can also originate from natural sources, like heavy metals in bedrock.